nicoferreyra/people-pictures/readme.md

 # People pictures API

-This project is a REST API made to fetch Tarmac.io people.
-It also allows to fetch roles and cities of the company's people.
+This project is a RESTful API made to fetch the people that work for Tarmac.
+It also allows to fetch roles and cities related to the company.

 ## Built With